 Shunts

-We offer a wide selection of shunts for industrial applications.
+We offer a wide range of shunts for industrial applications.

 A shunt is a special resistor that allows the measurement of high current values.
-It is used for measuring direct and alternating current (depending on the meter used).
-There are internal shunts - built into the meter,...
+It is used for measuring both direct and alternating current (depending on the meter used).
+There are internal shunts – built into the meter...

-We offer a wide selection of shunts for industrial applications.
+We offer a wide range of shunts for industrial applications.

 A shunt is a special resistor that allows the...